prlabjnu/prlabjnu.github.io/_members/karen.md

 ---

 I received my B.S. degree from the Department of Mathematics and Computer Science, University of Mkar, Nigeria, in 2019.
-I am currently an Integrated M.S./Ph.D. student with the Department of Artificial Intelligence Convergence, at Chonnam National University, South Korea.
-I joined the Pattern Recognition Laboratory in March 2022, and my research interests include depression intensity and treatment outcome estimation, Emotion inference, and pattern recognition.
+I am currently an integrated M.S./Ph.D. student with the Department of Artificial Intelligence Convergence at Chonnam National University, South Korea.
+I joined the Pattern Recognition Laboratory in March 2022, and my research interests include depression intensity and treatment outcome estimation, emotion inference, and pattern recognition.